-Our online application to start Summer 2019 will be available starting this September 2018.
+Our online application to start Summer 2019 is available online!
 Applications are submitted through the UC Berkeley Graduate Division.

-To be considered for our Summer 2019 start date, applications must be submitted no later than February 1, 2019 8:59PM Pacific Standard Time.
+To be considered for our Summer 2019 start date, applications must be submitted no later than the posted deadlines by 8:59PM Pacific Standard Time.

 - Online Application

 The online application is designed so that you can enter and update your information at any time before you submit your application.
 Click here to access the online application.
 For the Intended Program of Study section, please select Summer 2019 as the Admit Term.
 When searching for our program, you will select Master of Real Estate Development + Design MRED+D from the list of options.